 There’s loads of advice online on about how to prepare and revise for exams – you’ve probably been reading it.
-Plus, your teachers have probably given you some guidance on how to go about it.
-So, we’re not going to reinvent the wheel, here.
+Plus your teachers have probably (hopefully?) given you some guidance, so we’re not going to reinvent the wheel here.

-We’ve pulled together the top advice out there to create a neat guide to help you prepare, revise, relax and, ultimately, get through your exams.
+Instead, we’ve pulled together the top advice out there to create a neat guide to help you prepare, revise, relax and, ultimately, get through your exams in one piece.

 Preparation, preparation, preparation